-Periodic Trends of the Elements | General Chemistry 1
+Atomic Structure and Periodic Trends | General Chemistry 1

 Effective Nuclear Charge

-Nuclear charge vs. effective nuclear charge
+Nuclear charge vs. effective nuclear charge:

 Zeff = Z - σ